A stochastic subspace approach to gradient-free optimization in high dimensions: Experimental results

 Practically speaking, the optimization problem is $(pd+\abs{\boldsymbol{\theta}}+1)$-dimensional: $pd$ for $p$ inducing points in $\reals^d$, $\abs{\boldsymbol{\theta}}$ for the kernel hyperparmeters, and 1 for the unknown noise variance.
 By moving to this high-dimensional optimization problem the time complexity is reduced to $\mathcal{O}(mp^2)$ and the storage costs to $\mathcal{O}(mp)$.

 For example, we model a noisy version of the function described by \eqref{eq: NesterovWorst} with $\lambda = 1$ and $r=d$ using a Gaussian process in the framework of \cite{titsias2009variational} with a squared-exponential kernel that has two unknown parameters.
 Between the inducing points, the parameters of the kernel, and the unknown noise, there are $153,~503,~2003$ parameters to be estimated for cases $(d=3,~p=50),~(d=10,~p=50)~,(d=20,~p=100)$ respectively.
-We report the objective function, which is \eqref{eqn: VariationalUpperBound} up to an irrelevant constant.
-We perform the optimization for 500 function evaluations, so would not have the opportunity to take a single step in the second and third experiment.
-As such, for all three experiments we only compare SSD-Haar to SSD-CD.
+We report the objective function, which is \eqref{eqn: VariationalUpperBound} up to an irrelevant constant. \leaveout{We perform the optimization for 500 function evaluations, so would not have the opportunity to take a single step in the second and third experiment} \insertme{We terminate the algorithm after 500 function evaluations.
+Thus, since the second and third experiments have 503, and 2003 parameters respectively, gradient descent would not have the opportunity for even one iteration.} As such, for all three experiments we only compare SSD-Haar to SSD-CD.

 The objective function of this problem is non-convex despite the underlying function $T$ being convex.
 The interpretation of coordinate descent is interesting as each coordinate in parameter space either corresponds to one of the hyperparameters of the kernel, to the noise, or to the placement of one of the inducing points along one dimension.
 Since $r=d$, the latent function has no low-dimensional structure and movements in any direction in input space correspond to a changing function evaluation.
 Once again coordinate descent does not scale well with the dimension.
 This behavior is to be expected: changing the location of particular inducing points along the correct axis has a large improvement on the objective, but if the wrong point is chosen, or the correct point but wrong axis, then little improvement is made (though as we see from the inset, there is slight improvement at each iteration).
 In contrast, SSD-Haar changes all inducing points in tandem so it descends more rapidly and consistently, particularly in high-dimensional problems.
 We notice that as before SSD-Haar remains robust to changes in the ambient dimension of the parameter space, though we do see a slight degradation of performance with increased dimension.